 “The most promising young guitarist I’ve seen.
-His command of the guitar is already really impressive!” - Andy McKee
+His command of the guitar is already really impressive!”

 “Calum’s entry resonated strongly among the judges.
 His poem celebrates the cultural mosaic that is Canada.
 He has captured the diversity of this country – something that we as a nation are renowned for and proud of.” -Stephan Moccio

 In the late winter of 2012, and with two albums already under his belt, Graham teamed up with iconic Fingerstyle Guitarist Don Ross.
-The result was an instrumental acoustic duet album titled, 12:34.
+The result was an instrumental acoustic duet album titled, “12:34”.
 Recorded at famed 'Metalworks Studios' (Toronto, ON), and released through CandyRat Records, the album featured six originals by Graham, three by Ross, and a cover of the OutKast hit song, “Hey Ya!”.

 In September 2014, Graham teamed up with IMAX composer Steve Wood to write the musical score for 'Humpbacks', an underwater 3D adventure documentary for IMAX and other giant screen theatres.
 Narrated by acclaimed actor Ewan McGregor, the film is directed by Greg MacGillivray (“The Living Sea”, “Everest”), presented in association with Pacific Life and was released February 13, 2015 to IMAX theatres worldwide.

-In 2016, Graham released his fifth studio album Tabula Rasa which was crowd-funded by fans across the globe and produced by world renowned Acoustic Guitarist, Antoine Dufour.
-Adding an extra dimension to his compositions, the album portrays Graham’s soulful vocals to his audience for the first time.
-The album was released in March and features a combination of his exemplary instrumental guitar work punctuated throughout with elements of folk, blues, and pop in his vocal songs with guest performances by Antoine Dufour and Bass Guitar Extraordinnaire, Michael Manring.
+Graham just recently released his fifth studio album 'Tabula Rasa' which was crowd funded by fans across the globe and produced by world renowned Acoustic Guitarist, Antoine Dufour.
+Adding an extra dimension to his compositions, the album introduces Graham’s soulful vocals to his audience for the first time.
+The album was released in March 2016 and features a combination of his exemplary instrumental guitar work punctuated throughout with elements of folk, blues, and pop in his vocal songs with guest performances by Antoine Dufour and Bass Guitar Extraordinnaire, Michael Manring.